mwinche/fluent-2016/webpack.md

 > npm is the information super highway of JavaScript

-webpack --display-modules (show me what what used to build my modules, why is it so big) webpack --verbose (shows where each module got included)
+webpack --display-modules (show me what I used to build my modules and why is it so big) webpack --verbose (shows where each module got included)

-Webpack Validator (by Kent)
+Webpack Validator (by Kent C Dodds)

 Avoid writing webpack-specific code